 - Downlink polarisation for the NB transponder is V (vertical linear polarisation).

-- Monitor the beacons and keep your own signal level below, otherwise you might trigger LEILA warnings.
+- Monitor the beacons and keep your own signal in the same range.

 - Please use minimum uplink power (ERP) .